dasch-swiss/dsp-docs/docs/developers/knora/documentation/knora-admin.md

-# Knora-admin ontology
+# Admin ontology

 <br>

 Knora has an admin ontology where object properties, datatype properties, classes, individuals and permission class properties necessary for project administration are modelled.

-The Knora-admin ontology is identified by the IRI `http://www.knora.org/ontology/knora-admin`.
+The admin ontology is identified by the IRI `http://www.knora.org/ontology/knora-admin`.
 In our documents it will be identified by the prefix `knora-admin`.
 The prefix `kb` used here refers to the [Knora-base ontology](knora-base.md).

 <br>